GambitBSM/gambit_light_1.0/README.md

 Common issues
 --

-- If you have multiple versions of Python installed on your system, or you are working with a Python virtual environment, it is recommended to manually set the paths to the specific Python library and header files that GAMBIT-light should use.
-This can be done via the flags `PYTHON_INCLUDE_DIR` and `PYTHON_LIBRARIES` in the cmake command.
-Example:
+- **Multiple Python installations**: If you have multiple versions of Python installed on your system, or you are working with a Python virtual environment, it is recommended to manually set the paths to the specific Python library and header files that GAMBIT-light should use.
+This can be done via the flags `PYTHON_INCLUDE_DIR` and `PYTHON_LIBRARIES` in the cmake command, e.g. like this:
   ```
-  cmake -DPYTHON_INCLUDE_DIR=/usr/include/python3.10 -DPYTHON_LIBRARY=/usr/lib/x86_64-linux-gnu/libpython3.10.so  (the rest of the cmake command)
+  cmake -DPYTHON_INCLUDE_DIR=/usr/include/python3.10 -DPYTHON_LIBRARY=/usr/lib/x86_64-linux-gnu/libpython3.10.so (the rest of the cmake command) ..
   ```
+  If needed, the `PYTHON_EXECUTABLE` flag can be used to ensure that GAMBIT-light also uses the correct Python executable, e.g. `-DPYTHON_EXECUTABLE=/usr/bin/python3`.

-- GAMBIT-light can fail to build or run properly if the build system finds multiple versions of the HDF5 library.
-The most common source of this problem is that the Python package `h5py` have been built against a HDF5 version that is different from the version already installed on the system.
-One solution can then be to reinstall `h5py` as follows:
+- **Multiple HDF5 libraries**: GAMBIT-light can fail to build or run due to conflicting versions of the HDF5 library.
+The most common source of this problem is that the Python package `h5py` has been built against an HDF5 version that differs from the version already installed on the system.
+One solution can be to reinstall `h5py` as follows:
   ```
   pip3 uninstall h5py
   pip3 install --no-binary=h5py h5py
   ```
-  Or, to specify the specific version of HDF5 that h5py should be built against:
+  If needed, you can specify the specific HDF5 version that h5py should be built against:
   ```
   pip3 uninstall h5py
   HDF5_VERSION=1.10.7 pip3 install --no-binary=h5py h5py